MartinPankraz/sap-hacker-in-a-day/student/quest1-unguided.md

 In case you are not part of a guided workshop, you will find the preliminary steps to setup the lab yourself below.

+> [!CAUTION]
+> Don't continue here if you are part of a guided workshop!
+The following steps are meant for hackers without pre-prepared setups!
+If you landed here by mistake go back to [quest1](quest1.md) or the [main page](../README.md).

 * Verify if a git client is present by running `git version` on your terminal.

 If not, [install](https://git-scm.com/downloads) as per your environment and clone this repos.